HAND SURGERY

 4.4 Assessment of Trainees

-5.1 Trainee Hand Surgery PFET Programme Application Fee
+6.1 Trainee Hand Surgery PFET Program Application Fee

-SECTION 1: Objective of Hand Surgery PFET Programme
+SECTION 1: Objective of Hand Surgery PFET Program

-a.
-Equip the surgeon with the specialist knowledge and range of skills necessary for practice of hand surgery at the level of the newly appointed Consultant Hand Surgeon
+- Equip the surgeon with the specialist knowledge and range of skills necessary for the practice of hand surgery at the level of a newly appointed Consultant Hand Surgeon

-b.
-Link and integrate the acquisition of detailed specialist knowledge with practical, technical and professional skills in a way that enhances the care of patients presenting with injuries and disorders of the hand.
+- Link and integrate the acquisition of detailed specialist knowledge with practical, technical, and professional skills in a manner that enhances the care of patients presenting with disorders of the hand.

-c.
-Encourage detailed exploration of the evidence-base for hand surgery practice thus promoting a culture of innovation and scientific enquiry.
+- Encourage detailed exploration of the evidence base for hand surgery practice, thereby promoting a culture of innovation and scientific enquiry.

-d.
-Provide a model for ongoing integrated learning with appropriate internal and external assessments; elements of which could subsequently be adapted for use in consultant revalidation by the RACS.
+- Provide a model for ongoing integrated learning with appropriate internal and external assessments, elements of which could subsequently be adapted for use in consultant revalidation by RACS.

-e.
-Define the standard for the practising hand surgeon within Australia allowing the profession to define its own paradigm of specialist education.
+- Define the standard for the practising hand surgeon within Australia, enabling the profession to establish its own paradigm of specialist education.

-f.
-Promote recognition of Hand Surgery as a postgraduate sub-specialty
+- Promote recognition of Hand Surgery as a postgraduate subspecialty.

-g.
-Improve the standard of care for injuries and disorders of the hand in Australia
+- Improve the standard of care for disorders of the hand in Australia.

 1.2 Learning Outcomes